ggiuffre/patterns/README.md

 * Add more ways to authenticate (with authentication providers, for example).
 * Add end-to-end tests, as soon as Flutter's testing framework will be more stable.
-* Provide the user with "ready-made" events about the local weather, holidays, political events, or in general whatever might be correlated with user events.
+* Provide the user with "ready-made" events about local weather, holidays, political events, or in general whatever might be potentially correlated with user events.
 * Improve the look-and-feel of the app.